 The fabulous 20 century Paris history.
 Roman Lutetia, Middleages Paris, Sun King, French revolution, Napoleon, Eiffel Tower and 1889 world exhibition.
 Many churches, monasteries and old districts have been destroyed during the French Revolution and the Haussman redesign time.
 But, unlike many european cities, Paris has been preserved from destructions during the 20th century World Wars.
-The history of Paris helps understand Paris as she is today.
+The history of Paris helps understand Paris today.

 With 200 000 inhabitants in 1328, Paris, the capital of France, was the most populous city of Europe.

 Download interesting Paris view of 1615 and recognize many monuments of today.

 In 1866, Paris counted 1 600 000 inhabitants.
 The rapid rise of activity and population in Paris led Baron Haussman to undertake massive town planning between 1852 and 1870.
 Construction of 5 storey apartment buildings was feverish until WW1.
 Train stations, most boulevards, Bois de Boulogne, Bois de Vincennes, Opera Garnier are legacies of that time.